sailhouse/docs/src/content/docs/concepts/subscriptions.md

 ### Dead Letters

-"Dead letters" are events that were failed to be delievered, and so are given a status which indicates the platform will not attempt to deliver them until user (ie, developer) intervention.
+"Dead letters" are events that were failed to be delivered, and so are given a status which indicates the platform will not attempt to deliver them until user (ie, developer) intervention.

 However, any _new_ events Sailhouse will attempt to deliver as usual.